Furbearer Hunting & Trapping

 - All traps under ice will be marked with a tag visible above the ice.

-- Body gripping traps with a jaw spread over eight inches must be set five feet or higher above the ground, or in the water (see diagram, page 39).
+- Body gripping traps with a jaw spread over eight inches must be set five feet or higher above the ground, or in the water (see diagram below).

 - A person shall not use toothed foothold traps or snares when trapping.